gamil91/today-frontend/README.md

 ## Background

 The idea sparked from how I got through an intense coding bootcamp.
 It was mentally and emotionally challenging for 17 weeks.
 I often found myself writing to destress and then writing a list of steps to follow to organize my brain.
 I built an app that combines the tools that have been useful to me throughout the program.
 This is an app that lets a user post check-ins/blogs and lets a user create multiple lists.
+(Plus a bonus lofi playlist you could listen to :)

 I named my app "Today", because it was a matter of getting things done, TODAY.